Tortilla Wall: Anecdotal wall stories

 Tunnels under the wall are still a common way to illegally cross the border.
 Some tunnels are quite sophisticated.
-One such tunnel created by smugglers ran from Tijuana to San Diego, was a 0.5 mile long, and included a concrete floor as well as electricity.
+One such tunnel created by smugglers ran from Tijuana to San Diego, was 0.5 mile long, and included a concrete floor as well as electricity.
 Other tunnels have included steel rails, while some tunnels are simply dirt passageways or connect to sewer or drain systems.

 As a stunt, a circus cannon was placed on the south side of the wall and an acrobat was blasted over the wall into Border Field State Park in the U.S. He had his passport with him.